Vickers 6-ton: History

-Poland purchased 50, and also licensed it for the local production, but only put together 38 out of the 50, using the unassembled 12 for spare parts.
+Poland purchased 38 Type A tanks, spare parts and license for the local production.
 The Poles modified their vehicles with larger air intakes, their own machine guns, 360-degree Gundlach periscopes, and five or more with added two-way radios, before deciding to make their own tank that would address the shortcomings of the original Vickers design.
 This resulted in the 7TP, which was nearly 10 tons in weight.

 The Poles also, besides the aforementioned telescope, added a liquid-cooled diesel engine as well as better armour protection, better ventilation, two-way radios, a 37 mm Polish version of the Bofors anti-tank gun, and a bigger crew compartment.
 Out of 38 original two-turreted tanks, 22 were later converted to single turret version with a modified turret and the 47 mm main gun (Type B standard).
 The tanks were in bad shape by 1939 because they were used in the training units over a period of five years.
 However, they did perform well and better than the Renault R35, amongst others, as part of the Polish 10.
-Cavalry Brigade during the Invasion of Poland in 1939.
+Cavalry Brigade during the Polish Campaign in 1939.

 The Soviets were also happy with the design and licensed it for production.
 However, in their case local production started as the T-26, and eventually over 12,000 were built in various versions.
 The Soviet early twin-turret T-26s had 7.62 mm (0.3 in) DT machine guns in each turret, or a mix of one machine gun turret and one 37 mm gun turret.
 Later, more common versions mounted a 45 mm gun and two DT machine guns.
 The final versions of the T-26 had welded construction and, eventually, sloped armour on the hull and turret.
 Because the T-26 was in such wide use and was a reliable platform, a variety of engineer vehicles were built on the chassis, including flamethrowers and bridgelayers.
 A novel radio-controlled demolition tank was built on the T-26 chassis also.

 During the Spanish Civil War the Soviet Union sent the T-26 to the Republican Army.
 The Italians, after suffering losses from Republican T-26s during the battle of Guadalajara (1937), captured some of these tanks which served as models for their M11/39 and M13/40 medium tanks.

 In 1939, during the Soviet-Finnish Winter War, the Finnish armoured forces consisted of around thirty-two obsolete Renault FT tanks, some Vickers-Carden-Lloyd Mk.
 IVs and Model 33s, which were equipped with machine guns, and 26 Vickers Armstrongs 6-ton tanks.
 The latter had been re-equipped with 37 mm Bofors AT-guns after the outbreak of the war.
 Only 13 of these tanks managed to get to the front in time to participate in the battles.